ON March 07, 2018

 This week the Christmas windows were unveiled in the shop, featuring a traditional Christmas Carols theme.
 This theme was created with the use of wreaths decorated with sheet music alongside antique music composition books.
 Also included are some wonderful Christmas gift ideas with some items inspired by classic Christmas carols such as angels and Jesus in a manger.

-Christmas carols have a long history going back thousands of years when songs were sung by pagans during the Winter Solstice celebrations....ON November 10, 2017
+Christmas carols have a long history going back thousands of years when songs were sung by pagans during the Winter Solstice celebrations.
+Early...ON November 10, 2017

 Yesterday marked the opening of the Field of Remembrance 2017 at Westminster Abbey by HRH Prince Henry of Wales.
 The Field is organised by the Royal British Legion and pays tribute to all the brave Service men and women who have served in our Armed Forces since the First World War.
 The first Field of Remembrance was first set up in the grounds of Westminster Abbey in 1928 and there are now further fields in Cardiff, Lydiard Park (near Wootton Bassett), Belfast, Gateshead, Edinburgh, and the National Memorial Arboretum in Staffordshire.ON November 03, 2017